Energetic Variational Approaches for inviscid multiphase flow systems with surface flow and tension: Introduction

 In this paper we assume that the fluids in $\Omega_{A,T}$ and $\Omega_{B,T}$ are barotropic compressible ones, and that the fluid on $\Gamma_T$ is compressible or incompressible one.
 An incompressible fluid on the surface means one that satisfies the surface divergence-free condition.
 Let us state physical notations.
 Let $\rho_A = \rho_A ( x , t)$, $v_A = v_A ( x , t) = { }^t (v^A_1 , v^A_2 , v^A_3 )$, and $\mathfrak{p}_A = \mathfrak{p}_A (x,t)$ be the density, the velocity, and the pressure of the fluid in $\Omega_A (t)$, respectively.
 Let $\rho_B = \rho_B ( x , t)$, $v_B = v_B ( x , t) = { }^t (v^B_1 , v^B_2 , v^B_3 )$, and $\mathfrak{p}_B = \mathfrak{p}_B (x,t)$ be the density, the velocity, and the pressure of the fluid in $\Omega_B (t)$, respectively.
 Let $\rho_S = \rho_S ( x , t)$, $v_S = v_S ( x , t) = { }^t (v^S_1 , v^S_2 , v^S_3 )$, and $\mathfrak{p}_S = \mathfrak{p}_S (x,t)$, $\Pi_S = \Pi_S (x,t)$ be the density, the velocity, and the pressures of the fluid on $\Gamma (t)$, respectively.

 \begin{remark} $(\rm{i})$ The symbol $\mathfrak{p}_S$ corresponds to the pressure of the compressible fluid on $\Gamma_T$, and $\Pi_S$ corresponds to the pressure of the incompressible fluid on $\Gamma_T$.
 We call $\mathfrak{p}_S$, $\Pi_S$ \emph{total pressures}.
 Total pressure means one that includes surface pressure and tension.\\ $(\rm{ii})$ We call $v_S$ a \emph{total velocity} on $\Gamma_T$.
 Total velocity means that $v_S$ can be divided into surface velocity $u_S$ and motion velocity $w_S$, that is, $v_S = u_S + w_S$.
 The surface flow $u_S$ is a tangential vector on $\Gamma (t)$.
 The motion velocity $w_S$ is the speed of the evolving surface $\Gamma (t)$.
-Therefore, the total velocity $v_S$ is not a necessary tangential vector on $\Gamma (t)$.\\ $(\rm{iii})$ In this paper, we focus on the total velocity and total pressure. \end{remark}
+Therefore, the total velocity $v_S$ is not a necessary tangential vector on $\Gamma (t)$.
+In this paper, we assume that $w_S$ is a normal vector on $\Gamma (t)$, and focus on the total velocity and total pressure to make our models. \end{remark}

 Let us explain the basic assumptions of mathematical modeling of inviscid multiphase flow systems with surface flow and tension.
 We assume that

 The condition $v_B \cdot n_\Omega =0$ means that fluid particles do not go out of the domain $\Omega$.